 As you manage your sales team, it would be nice to know where you’re going wrong so you can change course.
-This post has valuable sales management advice about avoiding two potential problems when communicating with your team, which is vital to team growth, cohesiveness and success.
-Communicating in a self-directed way can come across as selfish, while being too empathic can come across as being a pushover.
+This post has valuable sales management advice about avoiding two potential problems when communicating with your team, which is vital to team growth, cohesiveness, and success.
+Communicating in a self-directed way can come across as selfish while being too empathic can come across as being a pushover.

 “Some people and some situations call for patience and empathy… but other people and situations call for a more self-directed approach.
 A great leader will have a range of approaches they can use for different people in different situations.
-All of those approaches must include some consideration of the person and the relationship, lest your approach subtract from your moral authority.”
+All of those approaches must include some consideration of the person and the relationship, lest your approach subtracts from your moral authority.”

 You may become a more effective leader by approaching different members of your team in ways that fit their individual communication styles, improving your effectiveness.